FISA court judge demands info about FBI lawyer linked to Carter Page warrant

 Chief Justice John Roberts will replace Collyer with James Boasberg, a colleague of Collyer on the FISA court and DC federal bench.
 He was named to the FISA court in 2014 and is one of 11 judges on the rotating FISA court.

-Sources say Collyer, 74, is leaving for unspecified personal reasons.
+Sources say Collyer, 74, is leaving her presiding judge post because of health reasons.

+While Collyer is stepping down as presiding judge, she will remain on the FISC until her term expires in March 2020.

 Fox News’ Andrew O’Reilly contributed to this report.